 Although he had lost all that he loved, including his family during the war, he realized he had the power to respond in a way which allowed him to see beyond the limitations of any specific changes.
 Instead of succumbing to bitterness and despair, he chose to move on with life in a way where he was able to inspire and bring value to the lives of others.

-The “Good Old Days” are Now
+How To Make Changes In Your Life — The “Good Old Days” are Now

 The key to making changes in our lives without all the stress is to not resist what is happening.
-We can initiate change, as well as respond positively to changes which are constantly occurring, when we don’t expect things to be stable and stay the same.
+We can initiate change, as well as respond positively to changes that are constantly occurring when we don’t expect things to be stable and stay the same.
 Once we accept this, we can gradually let go of the resistance we have created in order to try to keep things the same.
 Resisting change is like trying to plug a hole in a dam with your finger.

 When we are adaptable, we see things from an entirely different framework.
 We are able to view all changes, whether desired or not, as just part of the flow of life.
-We don’t see ourselves as unlucky or as victims; rather, we stay engaged in life and identify opportunities which move us forward toward our goals and objectives.
+We don’t see ourselves as unlucky or as victims; rather, we stay engaged in life and identify opportunities that move us forward toward our goals and objectives.

 The “good old days” are here right now.
 The lessons and experiences of that prior time have simply been transformed into new opportunities to learn, grow, and serve in the present moment.
 Those days empower us today to accept things as they are so that we may advance in ways that are beneficial to all involved.